Anti-Aging Herbs and their Benefits

 You read that absolutely right!
 The beloved holy herb of Tulsi that Hindus typically use in prayers and worship as a goddess has many medicinal properties - and being an anti-aging herb for skincare is just one of them.
 The effectiveness of tulsi is the same as that of kumkumadi tailam and other herbs.
 Did you know that the holy basil has actually been used as an extra ingredient in Ubtan by many in the years before we existed?
 Well, you do now.

 As a matter of fact, Tulsi is abundant in Vitamin A and other several anti-aging ingredients.
 This makes it effective for reducing skin damage caused by the Sun, increasing collagen production in your skin, as well as improving the hydration levels in your skin.
 To reap the benefits of the Holy basil all you have to do is soak the leaves and make them into a paste.
-You can add this to your regular face pack or simply use the leaves with honey or with kumkumadi tailam.
+You can add this to your regular face pack for glowing skin or simply use the leaves with honey or with kumkumadi tailam.

 Consuming basil regularly may also help you with overall health issues such as reducing blood sugar levels and supporting cardiovascular health.
 Turns out Tulsi is not just a holy goddess, but also a medicinal goddess!